pintjuk/FAAS/README.md

 # FAAS

 This is a simple demo implementing Function as a service (see AWS Lambda).
-It utilizes docker to manage the scaling of function.
+It utilizes docker for the managment of functions.

 ## Installing
 ### Requirements